 For shallow trenches that do NOT need to be flat-bottomed (like for lighting or sprinkler lines) our Sharp Shooter shovel (drain spade) is usually used.

 The 9" wide hollow-back blade (shovel head) is formed from one piece of thick 14 gauge carbon steel.
 It features rolled back steps for secure contact with your foot.
 The professional grade handle has a thick fiberglass outer tube, with a solid fiberglass core in the critical lower area where head and handle connect.

 Benefits of Fiberglass Handles...

 HISCO's fiberglass handles have a legacy of premium performance.
-All HISCO handles are produced from thousands of continuous strands of fiberglass saturated with resins, and have a smooth polyester veil (coating) on the surface.
-The veil gives the handle a smooth comfortable finish and keeps the fiberglass from splintering or scratching.
+All HISCO handles are produced from thousands of continuous strands of fiberglass saturated with resins.They have a smooth polyester veil (coating) on the surface that gives the handle a smooth comfortable finish.
 The D-Grips, used on short handled tools, are made of one-piece high-density nylon.

 The long handled digging shovels feature the 8-inch Tuffoam double-dip grips which have been designed for the toughest industrial applications.
-The grips have a durable, vinyl inner liner and a comfortable, non-slip foam exterior that provides long life and helps prevent potential harmful hand fatigue.
+The grips have a comfortable non-slip foam exterior that provides long life and helps prevent hand fatigue.